-The new Intergovernmental Council will be guided by the Northwest Territories Intergovernmental Agreement on Lands and Resources Management.
-NWT Resource revenues will be shared according to the Northwest Territories Intergovernmental Resource Revenue Sharing Agreement.
+The new Intergovernmental Council is guided by the Northwest Territories Intergovernmental Agreement on Lands and Resources Management.
+NWT Resource revenues are being shared according to the Northwest Territories Intergovernmental Resource Revenue Sharing Agreement.
 Both of these agreements were signed in February of 2014.

 Can’t find what you are looking for?
 Suggestions for information to be added?
 Contact us at email@example.com.